ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ::

- data SMaybe a :: TYPE 'UnliftedRep where
+ data SMaybe a :: TYPE (BoxedRep Unlifted) where
    SJust    :: !a -> SMaybe a
    SNothing :: SMaybe a